What Are ISO Geographic Codes?

 Parent Source Code

 The identifier of the parent geographic region.
+Examples:- A state may reference its parent country.

 - A district may reference its parent province.